mattdoingwork/inferno-jsonschema-form/README.md

 #### Form error event handler

-To react to when submitted form data are invalid, pass an `onError` handler, which is passed the list of encoutered errors:
+To inferno to when submitted form data are invalid, pass an `onError` handler, which is passed the list of encoutered errors:

 ```js
 const onError = (errors) => console.log("I have", errors.length, "errors to fix");